 Cooks, Kitchen Crew and Porters

 Once you have a clear understanding about the roles of the agency, guide and your own responsibilities it is time to select a cook, sherpa assistants if necessary, kitchen crew and porters.
-Normally your agency and guide handle all the recruiting and planning, but you can be involved should you have particular needs.
+Normally your agency and guide handle all the recruiting and planning, but you can be involved too.

-The Sherpa people of the Solu-Khumbu (the Everest Region) have developed a reputation for enormous energy and skill at assisting climbers to Himalayan summits.
-In recognition of this senior role within a group, ‘sherpa’ has come to mean someone who helps clients along the trail, scouts ahead to find the safest route, and prepares and dismantles camp on a daily basis.
-Many groups employ at least one or two sherpas on teahouse treks to go ahead and book rooms for the night, be a helping hand on tricky sections of trail, and they may serve your meals to help out the teahouse owners.
+The Sherpa people of the Solu-Khumbu (the Everest Region) have developed a reputation for enormous energy and skill at assisting Himalayan climbers.
+In recognition of this senior role, ‘sherpa’ has come to mean someone who helps clients along the trail.
+They also scout ahead to find the safest route, and prepare and dismantles camp on a daily basis.
+Many groups employ at least one or two sherpas.
+They often go ahead and book teahouse rooms for the night, lend a helping hand on tricky sections of trail, and they may serve your meals to help out the teahouse owners.

 Be Sensitive to Cultural Differences

-Although the Nepalese are very socially and religiously tolerant, different castes may chose to prepare and eat meals separately, so ideally, you shouldn’t have just one or two porters from a different caste as this may make meal times hard work for them.
+Although the Nepalese are very socially and religiously tolerant, different castes may chose to prepare and eat meals separately.
+Ideally, you shouldn’t have just one or two porters from a different caste as this may make meal times hard work for them.
 There are several theories about the selection of Hindu versus Buddhist staff but none is reliable.
 The bottom line is, you can always get a bad apple in a group but the chances are small.

-Encouraging your crew to have a small party after a day on the trail is an excellent idea for a number of reasons: sharing a communal bowl of chang (a locally made beer throughout Nepal) is the best way to break the ice and get to know your crew.
+Encouraging your crew to have a small party after a day on the trail is an excellent idea for a number of reasons.
+Perhaps share a communal bowl of chang (a locally made beer throughout Nepal).
+It is the best way to break the ice and get to know your crew.
 By making the effort to share a little social time you will find your crew willing to share stories and relax.
-Nepalese love a party and it will help to bond the crew together, and you will notice that the whole crew will start to work as a team.
+Nepalese love a party and it will help to bond the crew together.
+You will notice that the whole crew will start to work as a team.
 Some low-impact dancing will help to flush lactic acid from tired muscles, thus make the walking easier tomorrow.

 Planning Timer is OVER!
 Time to hit the ground!

-So you’ve planned and planned, you’re hyped and ready to go… let’s have a look at the next steps to go through before you finally hit the trail and immerse yourself in the GHT!
+So you’ve planned and planned, you’re hyped and ready to go.
+Now let’s have a look at the next steps to go through before you finally hit the trail and immerse yourself in the GHT!